 Open the installed VMware player and click on “create a new virtual machine”.

-In the next screen, name the virtual machine and choose where it is to be stored by browsing the location.
-This is known as the VMX folder.
+In the next screen, name the virtual machine (whatever you want) and choose where it is to be stored by browsing to the location.
+Any LOCAL (not cloud) disk is fine.
 Click on the “Next” button.
 On this screen, specify the storage space to be allocated to the virtual machine.
-By default, this is set to 40GB and there is no need to edit it as it will be removed in subsequent steps.
-Just choose “Store virtual disk as a single file” and click “Next”.
+For now, allocate just 1 GB.
+It is temporary and it will be removed in subsequent steps.
+Choose “Store virtual disk as a single file” and click “Next”.
 Confirm everything and click on “Finish”.

 Step 5: Edit the Virtual Machine

-Open VMware and select “macOS Mojave 10.14”.
+Open VMware and select “macOS” (or whatever you named it).
 Click on “Edit the virtual machine”

 Select the Memory tab.
 You want to choose about half of the available memory on your PC.
 You can adjust this later.
 If you have a lot of RAM on your PC (12 GB, 16 GB, more) you can be generous here.
 The key is you have to leave at least 4 GB or so of RAM for your PC to use, but the more you are able to give to the macOS, the faster it will be.